 Secret chambers have always been associated with Glamis, and they say that if you count the windows on the outside, and compare them with the windows on the inside, there will be two windows short, implying there’s at least one secret room.

-The Castle was opened to the public in 1950 and is available for corporate events, wedding receptions and private parties.
-Visitors to Glamis Castle will be impressed with the entire estate, comprising over 13,500 acres of farmland, commercial woodland, and much of Glamis, a nice little village about five miles from Forfar.
+The Castle was opened to the public in 1950 and it is available for corporate events, wedding receptions and private parties.
+Visitors to Glamis Castle will be impressed with the entire estate, comprising over 13,500 acres of farmland, commercial woodland, and much of Glamis, which is a nice little village about five miles from Forfar.

 The escorted tour will take you round the luxurious apartments, the crypt, the private chapel with painted ceiling, and the sitting room used by the Queen Mother.